 - Have pain in your lower abdomen

 - Have smelly discharge

-Removing the coil
+How is the coil removed?

 The coil can be removed at any time.
 You will need to return to your doctor or nurse to have it removed.
 The procedure is very simple and much quicker and easier than having it inserted.